Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 2.0.24 =
-- Minimum required PHP version for the plugin is 5.6.
 - Empty lines in billing and shipping address are no longer displayed.
 - Error is displayed when viewing subscription product with Subscriptions add-on disabled.